SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - Active Learning for Effectively Fine-Tuning Transfer Learning to Downstream Task
 - Bayesian Active Learning with Pretrained Language Models
 - Multi-class Text Classification using BERT-based Active Learning
+- On the Importance of Effectively Adapting Pretrained Language Models for Active Learning [2022, ACL]

 Question Answering:
 - Improving Question Answering Performance Using Knowledge Distillation and Active Learning [2021]